EvanEdwards/tag/README.md

 To add a tag, use `+tagname`.
 To remove one, use `-tagname`.
 By default, tags are added at the end of a file, before the extension.

-Like Imagemagick or `find`, the commandline is not parsed for options and then arguments, but instead each term is considered in order.
-This means that tag
+Like Imagemagick or `find`, the entire commandline is not parsed for options and then executed*, but instead each term is considered in order.
+This means that tag addition or removal (and options) only affect filenames given after them in the command line.

+Consider the following example:

 ```
 $ ls -1